numbat70/clyde/_docs/Content/28-SUP_SMS_COVID.md

 ## Covid policy
 - Activity can only take place if **all participants can maintain 2m at all times**
-- The school is now in a Tier 3 Area.
+- The school is now in a Tier 3 Area (Central Belt).
 Only people from within that Tier 3 Area can attend sessions.
+	- The Central Belt comprises of the following Health Boards areas
+		- Lothian
+		- Lanarkshire
+		- Forth Valley
+		- Ayrshire & Arran
+		- Greater Glasgow & Clyde

 ## Covid Procedures